francisco-pinto/Minesweeper/README.md

 # Minesweeper
-In this project me and 2 other friends remade Minesweeper using C#.
+In this project me and 2 other colleagues remade Minesweeper using C#.

 This project is divided in two, both in C# but with different interfaces:
   * One using Windows Forms;